zackstout/aoc-2025/remaining.md

 Huh, this one was pleasantly simple!

 Once we recovered part one solution (BFS), just... don't return when you find a solution?
 Instead, just check it against the max currently found length.
-We don't have to do any extra checking to stop the simulation -- it stops on its own when all the doors end up closed in each node.
+We don't have to do any extra checking to stop the simulation, or check for loops -- it stops on its own when all the doors end up closed in each node, and there aren't any loops because the lock configuration changes each time you visit it.
 Works for me!

 ### --- Day 19: An Elephant Named Joseph ---